pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

     Had we created a driven model, then an additional `twiss_ac.dat` or `twiss_adt.dat` file would have been created, with optics functions at BPMs while driving the beam.
     One can create their own models without the `model_creator` should they want to, as it only acts as a convenience wrapper.

+    A `driven model` is the same as above, with also a `TWISS` taking into account the exciting effect of an AC dipole or ADT onto the optics.
+    Creating this is easiest done with the `model_creator`, but can also be done individually with the a script installing the appropriate element into your sequence.

 ## Frequency Analysis

 Once measurement or simulation is in the appropriate format, the first step as seen in the table above consists in a harmonic analysis of the data.